The art of networking

 Networking is something which is important in leadership.
-It
+It creates an ecosystem of people

 who can provide advise or give a second opinion.
 Positive networking does not mean to create a closed circle of people who support each other on the cost of fair competition.
-Good and
+Good and valuable networking is diverse

 across gender, age, nationality and orientation etc..